-If your app or apps are behaving themselves, the VIRT and RES memory indicators in TOP will show that memory used goes up and comes back down later on.
+If your app or apps are behaving themselves, the memory used goes up and comes back down later on.
 In that case, the question is, how much total memory do you really need?
 In computing, we are used to very black and white answers.
 In this case, the answer is not so satisfying.
 If your server runs out of memory, the client is going to get disconnected and ideally, provided an appropriate error message.
 Web apps made in Xojo for example, display such a message to the end user indicating that an Out of Memory Exception has occurred.
 In this case, when a user reports this to you, you’ll need to determine if your app is leaking memory or simply needs more of it.
 Now, you’re probably thinking, “Is there any way for my app to know that it’s about to run out of memory?”
 Not really.
 It’s using memory from a pool available to all apps.
 Even if your app could monitor how much memory is free, it doesn’t know if other apps or the OS itself are about to make more available.
 Once the Out of Memory Exception (or the equivalent error message in the language you are using) occurs, there’s usually not enough memory left to confidentially do anything but crash.

 The good news is that there’s a relatively painless remedy.
 Memory is cheap.
 If you have your own server, buying more RAM is an inexpensive solution.
 It’s probably worth buying a lot more than you think you will need.
 It’s the lowest cost insurance policy you will ever buy.
 If you are using a cloud hosting solution (like Xojo Cloud for example), then getting more memory involves upgrading your server.
 In the case of Xojo Cloud and most cloud-based solutions, this is very simple, usually involving shutting down the server for a few minutes then bringing it back up again with more memory allocated.